jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 # Reading and Reference Material
 I started my career with Bell Labs in 1985.
 They had an extensive technical library.
-Members of Technical Staff were also alloted a book allowance if we wanted to purchase a book.
+Members of Technical Staff were also allotted a book allowance if we wanted to purchase a book.

-Our software builds could take a signficant amount of time to complete.
+Our software builds could take a significant amount of time to complete.
 I often had a 15 or possibly even 30 minute break in my workflow.
-I couldn't surf the internet, since it wan't available yet.
+I couldn't surf the internet, since it wasn't available yet.
 I often worked my way through technical books a several pages at a time while I waited for my code to build.

 ## Books and Technical Libraries